- 1.Network Administrators earn a median salary of $95,360 with 3% projected job growth through 2032 (BLS OES 2024)

 For comprehensive guidance on financial aid options, including STEM-specific grants and scholarships, visit our FAFSA and financial aid guide for STEM majors.
 Additionally, explore employer tuition reimbursement programs that many IT professionals can leverage to reduce out-of-pocket costs.

-Choosing the Right Online Network Administration Program
+Choose Your Online Network Administration Program Type

 - You want brand recognition and alumni network benefits